quattor/configuration-modules-core/docs/components/accounts.md

 #### `/software/components/accounts/preserved`\_accounts

 This property may have 3 values: 'none', 'system', 'dyn\_user\_group'.
 It controls the accounts/groups that have to be preserved when 'remove\_unknown' is true (it has no effect when remove\_unknown=false).

 The effect of each possible value is

+- system

     all accounts/groups in the system range (strictly below GID/UID\_MIN as defined in `/etc/login.defs`) are preserved even though they are not present